impresso/impresso-language-identification/README.md

     make impresso-lid-stage1a-target

 This step produces a JSON file per year per collection.
+As this takes a lot of time, you can run the command on different machines that work on the same shared files.

 Properties of standard LID tools used in impresso: